opaque-systems/opaquegateway-python/docs/getting_started/overview.md

 # Overview

-## Technical Overview
+## Technical overview

-A technical overview on how OpaquePrompts leverages [confidential computing](https://en.wikipedia.org/wiki/Confidential_computing) and [remote attestation](https://www.redhat.com/en/blog/attestation-confidential-computing) is coming soon.
+A technical overview on how Opaque Gateway leverages [confidential computing](https://en.wikipedia.org/wiki/Confidential_computing) and [remote attestation](https://www.redhat.com/en/blog/attestation-confidential-computing) is coming soon.

-## Supported Entities
+## Supported entities

-OpaquePrompts, for now, supports only the English language.
-Currently, the following entity types will be identified and sanitized:
+Opaque Gateway, for now, supports only the English language.
+The service identifies and sanitizes the following entity types:

 | **Type**                                                                                                                        | **Notes**                           |
 |---------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|